woutercoppens/hassio-addons/spotweb/DOCS.md

 # Home Assistant Community Add-on: Bookstack

-BookStack is a simple, self-hosted, easy-to-use platform for organising and storing information.
-Please support the developers of this software at [Bookstack].
+[Spotweb][spotweb] is a decentralized usenet community based on the [Spotnet][spotnet] protocol.
+Please support the developers of this software at
+[spotweb].

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "bookstack" add-on in the add-on store and install it.
+1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
+1. Make sure that the MariaDB addon is installed or use a remote MySQL server.
+1. Install the Spotweb add-on.
+1. Click the `Save` button to store your configuration.
-1. Start the "bookstack" add-on
+1. Start the  add-on.
-1. Check the logs of the "bookstack" add-on to see if everything went well.
+1. Check the logs of the add-on to see if everything went well.
-1. Default login information is admin@admin.com/password.
+1. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration